 Don Cheadle has a net worth between $30 to $35 million.

-Cheadle began a recurring role as District Attorney John Littleton in the television series Picket Fences (1992 - 96).
-The role brought him notice in Hollywood, but it was a more complex detective role that brought him to greater acclaim; his riveting portrayal of trigger-happy Mouse Alexander in the film Devil in a Blue Dress (1995) catapulted Cheadle to critical success.
+Cheadle earned an Emmy nomination for his lead role in the HBO film A Lesson Before Dying (1993), but it was his riveting portrayal of trigger-happy Mouse Alexander in the film Devil in a Blue Dress (1995) that brought him greater notice in Hollywood.
 Based on the novel by Walter Mosely, and also starring Denzel Washington, the film explored the heart of the Los Angeles black community in the 1940s.
-Cheadle won awards from the Los Angeles Film Critics Association and the National Society of Film Critics, and was nominated for Screen Actors Guild and N.A.A.C.P.
-Image Awards.
+Cheadle won awards from the Los Angeles Film Critics Association and the National Society of Film Critics, and was nominated for Screen Actors Guild and NAACP Image Awards.